open-sauced/maintainer-intro-course/your-team.md

 ### Documentation (Docs) Team

-The Docs team creates and maintains high-quality documentation for users and contributors.
+The docs team creates and maintains high-quality documentation for users and contributors.
 A dedicated documentation team ensures clear and up-to-date information is readily available, reducing support requests and confusion.

 **Benefits**: Improved user experience, easier onboarding for new contributors, and less time spent answering basic questions.